TravisAdsittBoiseState/Hydrological-Data-Managment/file_downloader/FTPREADME.md

 # FTP_download.py overview

 This file downloads the file specified by the main script using the path and host name given.
-In the even that a download fails, it will log the path and file name to a text file explained in the next section.
+In the event that a download fails, it will log the path and file name to a text file explained in the next section.
 It will also generate a log called download.log if a download fails and